MojoJolo/code_snippets/README.md

 ### Python

 - Counting unique words in a list
+- Counting unique words in a list using Counter
 - Sorting the list of dictionary
 - Getting n items from list
 - Importing from different folder